-The health and safety of every student at the Institution is of utmost importance.
-The Institution recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence (including but not limited to domestic violence, dating violence, stalking, or sexual assault) occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-The Institution strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to Institution officials.
-A student who is a bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to the Institution's officials or law enforcement will not be subject to disciplinary action by the Institution for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.
+The health and safety of every student at D'Youville University is of utmost importance.
+The University recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+The University strongly encourages students to report domestic violence, dating violence, stalking, and sexual assault to institution officials.
+A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to the University's officials or law enforcement will not be subject to D'Youville University's student code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.